-Always check the plugins’ ratings and reviews before install.
+Always check the plugins’ ratings and reviews before installation.
 Because installing an unoptimized plugin can hurt the site speed.

 1 | Jetpack

 Whenever I set up a website/blog on WordPress, the first plugin I install is Jetpack.
 This plugin comes from the house of the developer who developed WordPress.
-You can see the number of installations and ratings and can decide that should you give it a try or not.
+You can see the number of installations and ratings and can decide whether you should you give it a try or not.

-Jetpack has many bad reviews out there on different websites like this plugin slows down the website speed, and etc. But if you set up it properly you will get some great benefit from this plugin.
+Jetpack has many bad reviews out there on different websites, particularly, that this plugin slows down the website speed, and etc. But if you set up it properly you will get some great benefit from this plugin.
 In fact, I have written an article on why you should install Jetpack right away, check out the article.

 Reasons why I recommend Jetpack